iftekhariasif/tokenized-chat/README.md

 Follow these steps to set up and start using the Tokenized Chat App on your development machine.

+## API Reference

+Explore the API endpoints provided by the Tokenized Chat App, designed for seamless user authentication, chat room interactions, and messaging functionalities.
+Here's a step-by-step guide through the user journey:

+### User Authentication

+- **Login/Create User**: Start by logging in or creating a new user profile with a unique nickname.

+    ```
+    POST /auth/login
+    Body: { "nickname": "SpiderMan" }
+    ```

+    Upon successful login, you'll receive an access token.
+Include this token in the Authorization header of subsequent requests needing authentication.

+### Chat Rooms

+- **Create a Chat Room**: Authenticated users can initiate new chat rooms.

+    ```
+    POST /chat-rooms
+    Headers: Authorization: Bearer <YourAccessToken>
+    Body: { "name": "Avengers HQ" }
+    ```

+- **List Chat Rooms**: Discover all the chat rooms available.

+    ```
+    GET /chat-rooms
+    ```

+- **Join a Chat Room**: Interact with any chat room by participating in discussions or viewing messages.
+(Note: Joining a chat room is conceptual; users interact by sending or receiving messages.)

+- **Delete a Chat Room**: Creators can dissolve their chat rooms.

+    ```
+    DELETE /chat-rooms/:chatRoomId
+    Headers: Authorization: Bearer <YourAccessToken>
+    ```

+### Messaging

+- **Send a Message**: Contribute to the chat room's dialogue.

+    ```
+    POST /messages
+    Headers: Authorization: Bearer <YourAccessToken>
+    Body: { "chatRoomId": "1", "content": "Let's save the world!" }
+    ```

+- **Edit the Last Message**: Modify your most recent message, provided it remains the latest contribution.

+    ```
+    PATCH /messages/edit-last
+    Headers: Authorization: Bearer <YourAccessToken>
+    Body: { "chatRoomId": "1", "newContent": "Time to assemble the team!" }
+    ```

+- **List Messages in a Chat Room**: Retrieve the dialogue history of a specific chat room.

+    ```
+    GET /messages/:chatRoomId
+    ```

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 This means anyone is free to use, modify, distribute, and contribute back to the project under the same license.